MoonlightByte/claude-code-gemini-tool/README.md

 A powerful integration tool that enables Claude Code to analyze large files and codebases using Google's Gemini AI model.
 Perfect for when you need to analyze files larger than Claude's context window or get a second perspective on complex code.

+## Quick Start for Claude Code Users

+1. Clone this repo in your project directory
+2. Run `pip install google-generativeai`
+3. Get a free API key from [Google AI Studio](https://makersuite.google.com/app/apikey)
+4. Create `google_api.pi` with: `api_key=YOUR-KEY-HERE`
+5. Ask Claude: "Use gemini to analyze my large file"

+That's it!
+Claude will handle the rest.

 ## Features

 - 📁 Analyze files of any size (even 10,000+ line files)